confluentinc/schema-registry/docs/installation/migrate.rst

     See :ref:`sr-tutorial-java-consumers` for further examples.

 #.
 Configure all producers to point to the destination |sr| in the cloud and restart them.

-    See :ref:`sr-tutorial-java-producers` for further examples.
+For more examples, see :ref:`sr-tutorial-java-producers`.

 #.
 (Optional) Stop the source |sr|.